Cleopatra Selene II: Childhood

-Life at Rome
+Life in Rome

-Octavian captured Selene and her brothers, and took them to Rome.
-During his triumph, he paraded the twins dressed as the moon and the sun in heavy golden chains, behind an effigy of their mother clutching an asp to her arm.
+When Octavian returned to Rome he brought the captured Cleopatra Selene and her surviving brothers with him as captives.
+During his triumph celebrating his conquest of Egypt, he paraded the twins dressed as the moon and the sun in heavy golden chains, behind an effigy of their mother clutching an asp to her arm.
 The chains were so heavy that the children were unable to walk in them, eliciting unexpected sympathy from many of the Roman onlookers.

 Once Egypt had ceased to exist as an independent kingdom, there remained the question of what to do with Selene and her brothers.
 In the absence of any surviving relative, responsibility for the children passed to Augustus, who in turn gave the siblings to Octavia to be raised in her household on the Palatine Hill.
-They were members of an extended family that included their half-brother Iullus Antonius (their father's son with his late wife Fulvia), their half-sisters, both called Antonia (daughters of their father with Octavia), and Octavia's older children from a previous marriage, Marcus Claudius Marcellus and his two sisters called Marcella.
-Between 26 and 20 BC, Cleopatra Selene is the only known surviving member of the Ptolemaic dynasty.
-Her brothers are not recorded in any known historical account and are presumed to have died, possibly from either illness or assassination.
+They were members of an extended family that included their half-brother Iullus Antonius (their father's son with his late wife Fulvia), their half-sisters, both called Antonia (daughters of their father with Octavia), and Octavia's older children from a previous marriage, Marcus Claudius Marcellus and his two sisters Claudia Marcella Major and Claudia Marcella Minor.
+Cleopatra Selene is the only known surviving member of the Ptolemaic dynasty.
+Her brothers are not recorded in any further historical accounts and are presumed to have died, possibly from either illness or assassination.

 Marriage and issue

-Octavia arranged for Cleopatra Selene to marry the intellectual King Juba II of Numidia, whose father had committed suicide in 46 BC.
-He was sent to be raised in Caesar's household; on Caesar's death in 44 BC custody passed to Octavian, the future Augustus.
-The marriage likely took place in 25 BC and was commemorated in an epigram that survives in its entirety:
+Octavia arranged for Cleopatra Selene to marry the intellectual King Juba II, whose father had committed suicide in 46 BC.
+He was sent to be raised in Caesar's household however upon Caesar's death in 44 BC custody passed to Octavian, the future Augustus.
+The marriage likely took place in 25 BC, when Cleopatra Selene was of proper age and Juba II was sent to rule Mauretania, and was commemorated in an epigram that survives in its entirety:

+This poem suggests that Cleopatra and Juba were regarded as the new joint rulers of Mauretania.